collapsed-stacks/startups/questions/6195/what-are-the-necessary-legal-steps-to-release-an-app.md

 - posted by: [breb](https://stackexchange.com/users/6860829/breb) on 2015-08-27
 - score: 1

-<p>If you leave a link to your website/blog/product in your profile, it's like advertisement.
-Use all the channels you can get for free without spamming.</p>
+If you leave a link to your website/blog/product in your profile, it's like advertisement.
+Use all the channels you can get for free without spamming.

-<p>Don't forget to register all domain names you need.
-If you want to keep the trademark anyway for other products you can register it now in all relevant countries.</p>
+Don't forget to register all domain names you need.
+If you want to keep the trademark anyway for other products you can register it now in all relevant countries.